MarynaShavlak/dev-interview-hub/src/shared/ui/redesigned/Drawer/README.md

 4.  **Conditional Rendering**: The `lazy` prop ensures that the drawer content is only rendered when needed, optimizing performance and resource usage.

+## Library Preloading
+The `Drawer` component utilizes certain animation libraries for smooth transitions.
+To ensure these libraries are asynchronously loaded before rendering the drawer content, a wrapper component named `DrawerAsync` is used.
+The `DrawerAsync` component handles the asynchronous loading of the necessary libraries.
+Here is an outline of how it works:

+1. **Library Preloading**: The `DrawerAsync` component checks if the required libraries are loaded.
+If not, it displays a loading placeholder (e.g., a spinner or skeleton) until the libraries are ready.
+2. **Content Rendering**: Once the libraries are loaded, the actual drawer content is rendered, ensuring smooth animations without any delay.
+This approach guarantees that the animation libraries are fully loaded before the drawer content is displayed, providing a seamless user experience.

 ## Usage Example
 ```jsx